AEVYRA/books/01-Essence/chapter1.en.md

-# 📖 Liber Essentiae / Book of Essence
+# 📖 Chapter I — Essence and Origin

+"Initium est memoria.
+Vestigium fit veritas." ("The beginning is memory.
+A trace becomes truth.")

 ## §0.
 On Aevyra